WHY GO TO PORTUGAL?

 If you’re going during a peak time, which is generally the summer and weekends in the major towns and cities, or want to stay at a small hotel or AirB&B, consider reserving a room with free cancellation as soon as you know possible dates – at the least you’ll have a back-up.
 You should also make restaurant reservations for popular restaurants during peak times.

 Fall and spring are the perfect time for outdoor activities and thus the best time to visit the Azores, Madeira and Douro Valley (especially during the harvest season).
 Lisbon and Porto work well year round.
 The average temperature in Lisbon is 75F in July and 52F in January.

 PASSPORT & VISA REQUIREMENTS

-If you’ll be in Portugal for under 90 days, a visa is not required for U.S. and most European citizens.
+No matter where you’re planning to visit in Portugal, if you’ll be in Portugal for under 90 days, a visa is not required for U.S. and most European citizens.
 From the U.S, your passport must be valid for at least three months beyond your planned date of departure and you must have two pages for each entry stamp.
 Additional information from the U.S. State Department about Portugal, including travel requirements, is located here.

 Visa and passport requirements for other countries may be located here.

 Currency: Regardless of where you visit in Portugal, just know that it’s all on the Euro.